Ign0reLee/Study_repository/README.md

 Study using class in my tensorflow code

-# Studying All ways to make batch_normalization in tensorflow
+# Studying All ways to make batch_normalization in tensorflow(2019.
+07. 25)

 Want to make style transfer but very many way to make it so i testing all about it